-Just two teams remain in the hunt to be the winner of Super Bowl LIV in Miami on February 2, 2020.
+Just two teams remain in the hunt to be the winner of Super Bowl LIV in Tampa on February 7, 2021.

-In the AFC, the Kansas City Chiefs and Patrick Mahomes put on another impressive display to beat the underdog Titans and punch their ticket to Super Bowl 54.
-In the NFC, the San Francisco 49ers used a dominant defence and running game to snuff out the hopes of Aaron Rodgers and the Green Bay Packers.
+In the AFC, the Kansas City Chiefs and Patrick Mahomes put on another impressive display to punch their ticket to Super Bowl 55 and defend their title.
+In the NFC, the Tampa Bay Buccaneers rode a revitalized Tom Brady and major talent on both sides of the ball to return to the Super Bowl after a long drought.

 Top NJ online sportsbooks to bet on Super Bowl